acongkuy/FUZZER/README.md

 #### **Example 2: Running the Fuzzer with Payloads**

-If the fuzzer requires a custom payload file for fuzzing the endpoint, you can do it like this:
+To run the fuzzer with a custom payload file:

 ```bash
 python fuzzer.py -u "https://example.com/vulnerable_page" -p "payloads.txt"
 ```

-### 4. **Input Format**
+### 5. **Input Format**

-Make sure you use the correct input format when running the tool.
+Make sure you provide the correct format for the input when running the tool.

 - **-u**: The target URL you want to test.
 - **-p**: The payload file for fuzzing.

-The payload file (`payloads.txt`) should contain a list of values that will be injected into the request parameters or body.
+The payload file (`payloads.txt`) should contain a list of values to be injected into the request parameters or body.

 Example `payloads.txt`: